jamesshore/simplebuild-jshint/README.md

 A simple library for automating JSHint.

-[JSHint](http://www.jshint.com/) is a lint tool for JavaScript: it analyzes JavaScript source code for common mistakes.
+[JSHint](http://www.jshint.com/) is a static analysis ("lint") tool for JavaScript.
+It analyzes JavaScript source code for common mistakes.
 This library provides a simple interface to JSHint that's convenient to use with task automation tools such as [Grunt](http://gruntjs.com/) or [Jake](https://github.com/mde/jake).

 ## Installation